daron-92/favorite_books/README.md

 I haven't learned CSS yet, so its not much to look at.

 I also wanted to practice markdown and how git commit works, this is why I uploaded this project here.

+## 24.08.09 UPDATE

+CSS added into the HTML code.